Research in the Faculty

 We are committed to developing and supporting a vibrant research culture among our staff and students.

-The nature and purpose of our research is outlined in the Faculty’s Research Narrative, which aligns closely with the University’s Research Narrative and its concept of creating “a world worth living in.
+The nature and purpose of our research is outlined in the Faculty’s Research Narrative, which is aligned with the University's Research Strategy

 Research is conducted in each of the Faculty's schools and centres.